barryclark/jekyll-now/_posts/2019-10-26-dividing-human-pie-ai.md

 But given the participants' diversity of experience, how should we divide the groups to give everyone a better experience?

-## Sharpening the AI knives
 There were so many possible ways to divide our human pie that there was no clear answer.
 I needed some data!

 During a morning break I asked all of the participants to rate themselves in terms of their machine learning knowledge, whether they were more into development or data science, and how much cloud experience they had, using a Google Form.

-I fed the responses into a Python app that used the [_scikit-learn_](https://scikit-learn.org/) library's _k_-means clustering algorithm to assign the responses into the two groups.
+I fed the responses into a Python app that used the [_scikit-learn_](https://scikit-learn.org/) library's [_k_-means clustering algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means) to assign the responses into the two groups.

-The _k_-means algorithm starts by randomly choosing locations for the cluster centroids.
+_k_-means is a relatively simple unsupervised learning algorithm that can be used to group similar data points together.
+It starts by randomly choosing locations for _k_ cluster centroids, where _k_ is the desired number of groups.
 The distances to the data points are then calculated, and data points are each assigned to their nearest centroid.
 The algorithm then moves each centroid to reduce the sum of the distances between the data points and their respective centroids.
 The process is then repeated until no data points change centroids.
 At this point the algorithm is said to have 'converged' on a solution.

 This process is repeated a number of times with different initial centroid locations to try and ensure a robust solution.
+It isn't guaranteed to be the optimum solution, but in this case any reasonably good solution would be ok.

 ## Mmm delicious pie
 The _k_-means algorithm conveniently divided the groups into data scientists and developers.
 This was a gratifyingly simple solution, and it worked well in practice.

 My biggest concern was the group sizes would be dramatically unbalanced.
-Ideally I wanted them to be similarly sized, but the _k_-means algorithm doesn't guarantee this.
+Ideally I wanted them to be similarly sized, but the _k_-means clustering algorithm doesn't guarantee this.
 As luck would have it the algorithm split the participants into 11 data scientists and 14 developers, which was close enough.
 In the 3D visualisation below the points in red represent the data scientists, and the green points represent the developers.

 ![A 3D visualisation of our response data]({{ "/images/2019-10-26-3d-visualisation.png"}})